 The sisters are all very different (like the sisters in Little Women) but without making any of them the villain.
 They all have their own strengths and faults.
 They bicker, but they love each other.

-And the mother in this book is as different as you can imagine someone being from Marmee, and yet she is so loving and wonderful all the same.
+And the mother in The Little Women Letters is as different as you can imagine someone being from Marmee, and yet she is so loving and wonderful all the same.
 When Emma buys an enormously expensive pair of shoes for her wedding and then admits to her mother how guilty she feels about the cost, her mother’s reaction almost moved me to tears (it also convinced me to send this book to my mom).

 The dialogue is really what makes the book fantastic – it’s sparkling and funny and sweet and honest.
 And, like Little Women, it has a fairly enormous cast of characters, nearly all of which are well-developed.

-And. . . one more similarity to the source material: the book does have an overarching narrative, but it’s loose with the bulk of the book made up of small stories in the lives of the characters.
+And. . . one more similarity to the source material: The Little Women Letters does have an overarching narrative, but it’s loose with the bulk of the book made up of small stories in the lives of the characters.
 It’s not about racing to the end of the book to find out what happens, rather it’s about losing yourself in the story.

 I can’t remember the last time I read a book that I got so much pure enjoyment from.
 I just loved this book.